AI Companies Raise $297 Billion in Early-Year Funding Amid Industry Boom

 Key Facts

-- OpenAI, Anthropic, Waymo, and other AI firms raised $297 billion in funding in the first three months of the year.
+- OpenAI, Anthropic, Waymo, and other AI companies raised $297 billion in funding in the first three months of the year.

-- Alger Focus Equity Fund's Patrick Kelly emphasized that investors may be underestimating AI's long-term influence.
+- Alger Focus Equity Fund co-manager Patrick Kelly emphasized the importance of AI's long-term trends for investors.

-- A Fox News poll found 66% of voters are concerned about AI, with nearly two-thirds uneasy about autonomous military systems.
+- A new Fox News poll found 66% of voters are concerned about AI, with nearly two-thirds uneasy about military use of autonomous weapons.

 What Happened